Q: Why is the GSM necessary?

 Q: What is the best way to use this resource?

 A: Read through the GSM before incorporating the LeTourneau University graphics into your next project.
-As you familiarize yourself with the designated font, color and graphic selections, it will become easier to recognize proper usage of the university logo, font, etc. If you have further questions, refer back to the guidelines to make sure you've read through them carefully before contacting the Senior Director for Marketing & Communications.
+As you familiarize yourself with the designated font, color and graphic selections, it will become easier to recognize proper usage of the university logo, font, etc. If you have further questions, refer back to the guidelines to make sure you've read through them carefully before contacting University Marketing & Communications.